RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/jenkins/README.md

 jenkins-test-zgrinber-dev.apps.sandbox.x8i5.p1.openshiftapps.com
 ```
 ## Jenkins Configuration

+### Jenkins Server vm Installations(if Running pipelines on master):
+1. latest version of aws cli should be installed.
+2. Apache maven version 3.6.3.
+3. JAVA 11 JDK should be installed as only java installation on machine, if not the only java, then need to specify the location of JDK 11 as
+   an environment variable JAVA_HOME so maven will be able to take the java compiler from there.

 ### Global Configuration
 FIrst, Go to global configuration Inside Jenkins Main screen(Dashboard)-> Go to *Manage Jenkins* on the left panel-> Click on *Configure System*